deep-diver/KaggleNotebook-Notes/Bengali.AI Handwritten Grapheme Classification/fastai from Iafoss.md

 ## Building a DataBunch

 `DataBunch` is a high level wrapper for PyTorch's Dataset and DataLoader.
 It holds training, validation, and testing(optional) datasets internally.
+It could be built from Pandas DataFrame, CSV files, image directories, and so on.

+The code block shows how to create on with `ImageList` class.
+Some methods like `from_df`, `split_by_idx`, `label_from_df`, , `transform`, and `databunch` are called by chaining.

+`from_df` means that you want to build a DataBunch from Pandas DataFrame.
+You pass the target dataframe as `df`, and the folder name where the actual images are stored as `folder`, and `suffix` to tell which image format is going to be used.
+The `cols` argument is used to indicate which columns in the DataFrame have the list of image filenames. `convert_mode` is set to tell if the images are RGB color or grayscale. `L` means the grayscale while `RGB` means the RGB.

 ```python
 stats = ([0.0692], [0.2051])